kgiusti/ombt/README.md

     [6]   Done          ./ombt2 --url amqp://localhost:5672 --topic 'groupB' notifier --daemon
     [7]-  Done          ./ombt2 --url amqp://localhost:5672 --topic 'groupB' notifier --daemon
     [8]+  Done          ./ombt2 --url amqp://localhost:5672 --topic 'groupB' notifier --daemon

+The ombt2 tool uses the message bus not only for test traffic but also for control of the servers and clients.
+The controller command uses RPC to orchestrate the test, invoking methods on the servers and clients to do so.

+In some cases this is undesireable, for example when load testing the message bus or during fault recovery testing.
+If the message bus becomes unstable it will effect the proper operation of the test due to ombt2 reliance on the bus's operation.

+For these reasons ombt2 allows you to use a second message bus as the control bus.
+No test traffic flows across this control bus nor does any control traffic flow over the message bus under test.

+Use the ombt2 command option --control to specify the URL address of the message bus to use as the control bus.
+The address of the message bus under test is determined by the --url command option.
+For
+example:

+    $ ./ombt2 --url amqp://localhost:5672 --control amqp://otherhost:5672 rpc-server &
+    $ ./ombt2 --url amqp://localhost:5672 --control amqp://otherhost:5672 rpc-client &

+uses two separate message buses: 'localhost' as the message bus under test and 'otherhost' for control traffic.
+Since the controller command never sends or receives test traffic you only need to specify the --control URL for that command.
+For backward compatibility the value of the --url option is used for both command and test traffic if the --control option is not present.

 -------------------------------------------------------------------------------